seanpatrickfelten/daily.coding.log/README.md

 <h2>Day 39</h2>

 I learned about Golf code, selecting from many options with switch statements, adding a default option in switch statements, multiple identical options in switch statements, and replacing if else chains with switch. #100DaysOfCode

+<h2>Day 40</h2>

+I learned how to return Boolean values from functions, return early pattern for functions, counting cards, built JavaScript objects, and accessed object properties with dot notation. #100DaysOfCode